 Mr Good Says:

-Beginning this year, they have gone a notch more upmarket by upgrading the food presentation, making them look more palatable.
+Beginning this year, they have gone a notch more upmarket by upgrading the food presentation, making their food look more palatable.
 However to keep prices affordable, portion sizes looks like they have shrank.
-In addition, they also refreshed their menu to include individual hot pot sets and a collaborated menu with Fine Dining Chef Justin Quek where new limited-time-only dishes are introduced periodically.
+In addition to the presentation, they also refreshed their menu to include individual hot pot sets and a collaborated menu with Fine Dining Chef Justin Quek where new limited-time-only dishes are introduced periodically.

 Chef Justin Quek is a prominent celebrity chef who is known for his French-Asian dishes such as foie gras xiao long bao and lobster hokkien mee.
 He has served many famous personnel including former Chinese president Jiang Zemin, Microsoft founder Bill Gates and our founding prime minister Lee Kuan Yew.

-While his credential is staggering, I had assumed that this partnership will be a mere cardboard endorsement that is more fluff than stuff.
+While Chef Quek's credential is staggering, I had assumed that this partnership will be a mere cardboard endorsement that is more fluff than stuff.

-But having tried the amazing Sea Bass Fillet Curry created by Chef Justin, I am sold!
+But after trying the amazing Sea Bass Fillet Curry created by Chef Justin, I am sold!
 I am definitely looking forward to taste more of his dishes!
 Seems like Xin Wang is inching towards Wow! for me.

 I visited with Mr MRT and he was pleased to note that all Xin Wang Hong Kong Cafe provides Free WiFi with some outlets opening till 2am!
 Best for that after-movie supper.

 On Mr Bargain Hunter's recommendation, I also signed up for Xin Wang's Rewards Card.
-This is a paid loyalty card but considering the complimentary items included, I am literally getting the card for FREE to enjoy cash rebates (earned rebates can be used on future visit) and birthday treats.
-The catch is that you can only redeem one item per visit (so this card is only suitable for those who intend to visit regularly).
+This is a paid loyalty card but considering the complimentary items included, I am literally getting the card for FREE to enjoy cash rebates (earned rebates can be used to offset the bill on future visit) and birthday treats.
+The catch is that you can only redeem one free item per visit (so this card is only suitable for those who intend to visit regularly).